 - You salt your food to taste

 When you’re eating real food and a ton of vegetables, your body will self-regulate your salt intake.
 That’s not the case with packaged foods.
-Food manufacturers engineer the taste of snacks and packaged foods to keep it shelf-stable and also to make you want more of it, so you’re getting more salt than your taste buds detect.
+Food manufacturers engineer the taste of snacks and packaged foods to keep them shelf-stable and also make you want more, so you’re getting more salt than your taste buds detect.

 There are a lot of changes you might want to make in your lifestyle to improve the way you feel.
 Salt is an easy one.
-Once you find one that’s right for you, you never have to think about it again.
-Just reach into your cupboard and sprinkle.
+Once you find one that works for you, you never have to think about it again.
+Just reach into your cupboard and sprinkle away!